aviral-batra/obsidian-power-search/README.md

 # Obsidian Power Search

-Obsidian search is a plugin that allows you to search your notes while you are writing.
+Obsidian search is a plugin that allows you to search your notes while you are typing in obsidian (currently limited to only searching anki notes).
 This has a few benefits:
 - helps you to better link your ideas
 - helps prevent redundancy as you can see where you have written something else before

-## Setup
+## Setup for built in indexes

+### Anki

 1. Install from the community plugins list
 2. Install ankiconnect in anki if you haven't already